Stefanie Tompkins, PhD

 Will Vaughn Biography

 Dr. Will Vaughan is the director of technology transfer at Colorado School of Mines.
 He coordinates partnerships between Mines and business, venture capital and governmental communities to commercialize Mines technology and provide greater visibility for Mines’ world-class research.
 Will was the business development manager for the technology transfer office at The Ohio State University where he coordinated Ohio State’s innovation agenda with the local, state and federal government, licensed inventions, and worked with the start-up community.

 Will previously served in the Ohio Governor’s Office of Science and Technology where he helped develop Ohio’s Third Frontier program, which invested $1.6 billion over ten years in Ohio’s technology-based economic development community.
 He also served as the interface between state government and the public on science and technology issues.

 Will serves on the boards of the Colorado Bioscience Association, Colorado Cleantech Industry Association, Innosphere and CO-Labs.
 He received his BS from Marietta College, his MS from Ohio University and his PhD from The Ohio State University.

 Scot Allen Biography

-He earned a Bachelor of Science degree from Carnegie Mellon University, Master of Science in Engineering from the University of Texas at Austin, and Doctor of Philosophy from the University of Virginia.
+He earned a BS from Carnegie Mellon University, MS in engineering from the University of Texas at Austin and PhD from the University of Virginia.